-So, in my opinion, the answers to “Can cats eat eggs?” and “Are eggs good for cats?” is that eggs are good for cats in moderation.
+So, in my opinion, the answers to “Can cats eat eggs?” and “Are eggs good for cats?” are that eggs are good for cats in moderation.
 Period.
 They taste good, they are nutritious, they are healthy for people and they are safe for cats.

 But let me end with a note about moderation.
 If you think that feeding your cat an egg a day is moderation, then think again.
 One egg per day in a 10-pound cat translates roughly to 15 eggs a day in an average-sized adult human.
 When one does more precise calculations, considering our differing metabolic rates, one egg for a cat translates to around eight eggs for a person.
 That, in my opinion, is not moderation.